spatools/grunt-part-builder/README.md

 * 0.1.1
 	* Fix issue in loader when loading many parts which have redondant dependencies
 	* Optimize builder execution time
+* 0.1.2
+	* Allow configurations to define task to be registered
+	* Optimize custom build support